One of the most surprising benefits of sobriety has been how it changed who I was when I wasn’t drinking.

-Maybe I was going to start going to the gym at 5 AM before work or start my day with green smoothies.
+Maybe I would start going to the gym at 5 AM before work or start my day with green smoothies.
 Whatever healthy trend I wanted to hop on fell swiftly by the wayside.

 In my defense, none of these things were going to work so long as I refused to get any kind of help for my drinking, but years of pulling these little stunts did create a terrible habit loop in my brain.

-Eventually (although not at first), I got to a place where I could set goals for myself outside of sobriety and stick to them.
+Eventually (although not at first), I got to a place where I could set goals outside of sobriety and stick to them.

 The early days were pure survival mode.
 Don’t drink.
 Don’t smoke.

-Being on bed rest and severely ill with morning sickness certainly helped this process, but I stuck to “don’t drink, don’t smoke” for almost a year before I was able to really take on other goals long term.
+Being on bed rest and severely ill with morning sickness certainly helped this process, but I stuck to “don’t drink, don’t smoke” for almost a year before I was able to take on other goals long-term.

 I’m sure my pregnancy impacted that timeline, but the point I want to make is that you may not experience this in the early days of sobriety.
-But you WILL get there and when you do, your entire life is going to transform.
+But you will get there, and when you do, your entire life will transform.